meet-innovate/airbnb-data-analysis/README.md

 - 🛏 Room Type Distribution – Which room types are most popular?
 - 📅 Average Availability – How often are listings available in a year?

+---

-## 🛠 Tools Used
+### 🛠️ Tools Used

-- Microsoft Excel
+- **Microsoft Excel**
-- Pivot Tables
+  - Pivot Tables for summarizing data
-- Bar & Pie Charts
+  - Bar & Pie Charts for initial insights
+  - Basic data cleaning and formatting

+- **PostgreSQL**
+  - SQL queries for in-depth data analysis
+  - Joins, aggregations, filtering, and sorting

-- Data Cleaning (basic)
+- **Tableau**
+  - Interactive dashboards and visual storytelling
+  - Pie chart, stacked bar, and horizontal bar chart

+- **Git & GitHub**
+  - Version control and project tracking
+  - Organized folder structure with commit history

+---
 ## Dashboard Preview

 This is a snapshot of the Excel dashboard created using charts and pivot tables: